sugarlabs/turtleblocksjs/guide/README.md

 <img src='https://rawgithub.com/walterbender/turtleblocksjs/master/guide/heap3.svg'</img>

-Use the Save Heap block to save the state of the heap to a file.
+Use the *Save Heap* block to save the state of the heap to a file.
 In this example, we save our drawing to a file for playback later.

 <img src='https://rawgithub.com/walterbender/turtleblocksjs/master/guide/heap4.svg'</img>

-Use the Load Heap block to load the heap from data saved in a file.
+Use the *Load Heap* block to load the heap from data saved in a file.
 In this example, we playback the drawing from data stored in a file.

 12. Extras
 ----------

-The Extras palette is full of utilities that help you use your project's output in different ways.
+The *Extras* palette is full of utilities that help you use your project's output in different ways.

 <img src='https://rawgithub.com/walterbender/turtleblocksjs/master/guide/extras1.svg'</img>

-The Save as SVG block will save your drawing as simple vector graphics (SVG), a format compatible with HTML5 and many image manipulation programs, e.g., Inkscape.
+The *Save as SVG* block will save your drawing as simple vector graphics (SVG), a format compatible with HTML5 and many image manipulation programs, e.g., Inkscape.
 In the example above, we use it to save a design in a from that can be converted to STL, a common file format used by 3D printers.
-A few things to take note of: (1) the No Background block is used to suppress the inclusion of the background fill in the SVG output; (2) hollow lines are used to make graphic have dimension; and (3) the Save as SVG block writes to the Downloads directory on your computer.
+A few things to take note of: (1) the *No Background* block is used to suppress the inclusion of the background fill in the SVG output; (2) *Hollow lines* are used to make graphic have dimension; and (3) the *Save as SVG* block writes to the Downloads directory on your computer.
 (Josh Burker introduced me to Tinkercad, a website that can be used to convert SVG to STL.)